dinde451/jarr.d1/Jarulfs_Guide.md

 1 By localized characters are meant characters that are specific for various non English languages.
 Examples are: åäöüâãï, and many others.
-Such localized characters are still possible to enter when you create the character, but there will be an error message when you finish typing in the name.
+Such localized characters are still possible to enter when you create a multi player character, but there will be an error message when you finish typing in the name.

 # Items